 The first MACUL conference “Spring into Instructional Computing” was held on Thursday, March 17 at Oakland Community College, Oakland Ridge Campus.
 There were 189 in attendance with a total of 16 sessions.

 Since that time, the conference has continued to grow in attendance growing to over 5,000 attendees and 300+ session!
-This year’s 42nd conference is “Think.Create.Inspire.” and is at the DeVos Place in Grand Rapids, MI!
+The 2020 conference theme is “Inspiring Innovative Practices” and is at DeVos Place in Grand Rapids, MI!

 – The first MACUL Grants were given out in 1987.